 Faculty

 Todd Terry grew up on a farm in Carlisle County where he sang and played piano throughout his childhood.
 He went to Murray State where he earned a B. A. in Music, M. A. in Teaching, and met his wife.
-He began his career teaching K – 5 general music for two years in Vail, CO, while he was on a singing ski team during the weekends.
-Mr. Terry taught 5th - 8th grade general music and choir for 15 years at Sayre School in Lexington, KY, and has taught K – 5 general music at East Calloway Elementary for 10 years.
+He began his career teaching elementary music in Vail, CO, while he was on a singing ski team during the weekends.
+Todd taught middle school music and choir for 15 years at Sayre School in Lexington, KY, and he has been the music teacher at East Calloway Elementary for 11 years.
 He loves to cook, travel, dance, practice yoga, and piddle around in the yard whenever he gets the chance.
-Mr. Terry lives in Murray with his wife and their cat, Cedric.
-Their daughter, Ella, is a student at U.K.
+Todd lives in Murray with his wife, Alison, and their cat, Cedric.
+Their daughter, Ella, is a grad student at Christ's College at the University of Cambridge.

 Administrative Assistant